Large Language Models and Agents (FSS2025)

 1. Daniel Jurafsky & James H. Martin: Speech and Language Processing.

-2. Zhao et al.: A Survey of Large Language Models.
-2024. arXiv:2303.18223
+2. Zhao et al.: A Survey of Large Language Models, 2024, arXiv:2303.18223.

-3. Wang et al.: A Survey on Large Language Model based Autonomous Agents.
-2024. arXiv:2302.07842
+3. Wang et al.: A Survey on Large Language Model Based Autonomous Agents, 2024, Frontiers of Computer Science.

-4. Zhou et al.: A Comprehensive Survey on Pretrained Foundation Models: A History from BERT to ChatGPT.
-2023. arXiv:2302.09419.
+4. Zhou et al.: A Comprehensive Survey on Pretrained Foundation Models: A History from BERT to ChatGPT, 2024, International Journal of Machine Learning and Cybernetics.